Prud-homme/OC_P10/README.md

     * `$ env\Scripts\activate` on windows
     * `$ source env/bin/activate` on macos or linux
 5. Install project dependencies with `$ pip3 install -r requirements.txt`
+6. Initialize database with
+    * `$ python manage.py migrate` on windows
+    * `$ python3 manage.py migrate` on macos or linux
-6. Run the server with
+7. Run the server with
     * `$ python manage.py runserver` on windows
     * `$ python3 manage.py runserver` on macos or linux